cBournhonesque/lightyear/README.md

 - Prediction:
   - TODO: handle despawns, spawns, component insert/removes
+    - despawns: add a component DESPAWN to the predicted entity (track the tick at which we add that component) we want the user to just be able to use `commands.despawn(entity)` without worrying about what's going on behind the scenes
+      If during rollback we realize it shouldn't be despawning, we remove that component If latest_received_server_tick reaches the tick saved in DESPAWN, that means we won't rollback that despawn, so we actually despawn
+    - component insert:

   - TODO: 2 ways to create predicted entities
     - server-owned: server creates the confirmed entity, when client receives it, it creates a copy which is a predicted entity -> we have this one
     - client-owned: client creates the predicted entity.
 It sends a message to client, which creates the confirmed entity however it wants then when client receives the confirmed entity, it just updates the predicted entity to have a full mapping -> WE DONT HAVE THIS ONE YET

   - TODO: maybe define different 'modes' for how components of a predicted entity get copied from confirmed to predicted
     - with_rollback: create a component history and rollback to the confirmed state when needed
     - copy_once: only copy the component from confirmed to predicted once, and then never again